trstroem/ACSS-chatbot-v3/README.md

 ![Runtime](/images/runtime.png?raw=true "Flow runtime selector")

+You will now have to create a "connection" to the Azure AI deployment which you already created as part of the prerequisites.
+You can do that by selecting the Create Connection option at the top of the flow screen.
+Note that this step might incur an error message (due to a hard-coded placeholder for the AI deployment name in the flow code).
+Just re-select Prompt Flows on the left menu to get rid of the error - this should work just fine.

 4. Now, edit the steps as follows: Enter the Azure OpenAI connection and deployment details, followed by the SP ID, secret, tenant ID and subscription ID mentioned above (the AOAI connection and deployment should be selectable from dropdown boxes; these are located at the top of the "extract_query_from_question" and "augmented_chat" steps, respectively).
 For each step, start by clicking the big blue "Validate and parse input" button located at the bottom of the step in order to allow for entering secrets into the right input variables - you need to have the "runtime" described above up & running for this to work.
 Save the flow when done.